navpil/navpil.github.io/art/power-cult-eng.md

 Russians are cynical not only with other equals, they are cynical with themselves.

 In less educated segments of the population, such a cynical attitude towards oneself and the environment develops into alcoholism.
-After all, in the absence of initiative and other values, except for the cult of power, the only thing left is to abuse alcohol.
+After all, in the absence of initiative and other values, except for the Cult of Power, the only thing left is to abuse alcohol.

 Among intellectuals, such a cynicism becomes a specifically Russian postmodernism.
 They reject all values and question everything, but they do it in a sophisticated manner.